Mentro-Org/Mentro-Community-Blog/_posts/2021-10-04-insertion-sort.md

 }
 ```

 ## Time Complexity

 The worst case time complexity of Insertion sort is O(n^2).
 The average case time complexity of Insertion sort is O(n^2)
 The best case time complexity of Insertion sort is O(n).
-Insertion sort takes minimum timw when the arrray is already sorted.
+Insertion sort takes minimum time when the array is already sorted.

 ## Sorting In Place

 Insertion sort places the element from unsorted list to sorted list.
 It does not take extra space to sort the elements.
 So here, sorting is done in place.

 ## Stable

 Yes, Insertion sort is stable.

 ## Auxiliary Space

 The extra space required by the insertion sort is constant i.e., O(1).